 The cost driver is that variable or factor which has an effect and causes the relationship with the total cost.
-This is the cause and the cost incurred is the effect of it.
-Its analysis means identifying all the possible cost drivers for a particular type of activity or cost etc. and explains their cause and effect relationship with the activity.
+This is the cause, and the cost incurred is the effect of it.
+Its analysis means identifying all the possible cost drivers for a particular type of activity or cost etc. and explains their cause and effect relationship with the event.
 It should be understood that correlation is just a way to prove the relationship.

 Types of Cost Drivers

 There are many types of cost drivers in cost accounting.
 As per the traditional accounting, the manufacturing costs and indirect costs are allocated on the predefined rate based on the activity performed.

 - Number of Processed Orders

 - Number of Rides

 These are not just the only types, but there may be many other types of cost drivers based on the type of activity being performed and the basis of division of that activity in terms of cost to be allocated to various departments.

 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion

 Following is the cost structure of XYC Inc. Please allocate the following costs based on the cost drivers.